Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Introduction

-The classes of Verma modules correspond hereby to the standard basis.
-The involved categories have a contravariant duality, hence the categorification equips the modules on the left with a bar-involution, see Proposition~\ref{prop:bar_exists}.
-Mimicking Lusztig's approach for quantum groups, we define canonical bases on the above modules and show that the classes of simple modules correspond to the canonical basis.
-Theorem~\ref{thm:fourth} gives a new instance of based categorifications in the context of category $\cO$, but now connecting canonical bases of Hecke algebras with canonical bases of quantum symmetric pairs instead of quantum groups as for instance in \cite{BSII}, \cite{FKS}, \cite{Sartori}, \cite{CTP}, see \cite{Mazorchuk} for an overview.
-The base change matrix is here given by parabolic type $D$ Kazhdan-Lusztig polynomials; see \cite{LS} for explicit formulas in the Grassmannian case.
+\begin{theorem}[see Theorems~\ref{prop:generators_and_functors} and Theorem~\ref{thm:main}] \begin{enumerate} \item The $\cH$-module $\bigwedge^n_q \mathbb{Q}(q)^\mZ$ is categorified by $\hat{\cO}^{\pp}_1(\mathfrak{so}_{2n})$. \item The $\cH^\hint$-module $\bigwedge^n_q \mathbb{Q}(q)^{\mZ+\half}$ is categorified by $\hat{\cO}^{\pp}_\hint(\mathfrak{so}_{2n})$. \end{enumerate} \end{theorem} The classes of Verma modules correspond hereby to the standard tensor product basis.
+The involved categories have a contravariant duality, hence the categorification equips the modules on the left with a bar-involution.
+Mimicking Lusztig's approach for quantum groups, we can define canonical bases on the above modules and show that the classes of simple modules correspond to the dual canonical basis (in the sense of \cite[Section 2]{BSIII}).
+Although we formulated it here only in the $q=1$ setting, a large part of the paper will deal with the quantum version.